Project Development and Finance

-Large-scale projects are subject to a range of challenges, including: structuring and financing issues; government regulations; construction, feedstock, offtake and other contractual issues; local law coordination; and other elements that cross national and international boundaries including critical elements of political risk.
+Large-scale projects are subject to a range of challenges, including: structuring and financing issues; government regulations; construction, feedstock, offtake and other contractual issues; local law coordination; and other elements that cross national and international boundaries, including critical elements of political risk.
 Clients rely on us to help them achieve their most ambitious project goals.

 When we work with our clients on these projects, we provide more than just international and, in many cases, local legal advice.
 We provide business, strategic and cultural advice in assisting our clients in structuring, negotiating and documenting the full array of project and financing agreements tailored to each client's needs and the customs of the local jurisdictions.
 We are also able to provide risk management advice to assist clients in their business strategies.

 We have an outstanding worldwide reputation for delivering on complex domestic and cross-border transactions, and regularly advise sponsors and developers on matters that span the full life-cycle of projects—from acquisition or development to financing and hedging to construction, completion and operation.
 We have a long and storied history that is deeply rooted in the early days of project finance and have been at the forefront of the development of all manners of project financings, including commercial bank loans, export credit agency and other bilateral/multilateral facilities, term loan B financings, mezzanine and holdco financings, project bonds, and Islamic financings.

-Our clients benefit from our deep understanding and experience in all of the major sectors such as power generation and transmission (including thermal power, nuclear energy and all forms of renewable energy), oil and gas (including liquefied natural gas (LNG) and petrochemicals), infrastructure (including roads, airports, bridges, railways, ports and social infrastructure), mining and metals, water and wastewater treatment, and telecommunications (including towers, wireless, landline and satellites).
+Our clients benefit from our deep understanding and experience in all of the major sectors such as power generation and transmission (including thermal power, nuclear energy and all forms of renewable energy), oil and gas (including liquefied natural gas (LNG) and petrochemicals), infrastructure (including roads, airports, bridges, railways, ports and social infrastructure), mining and metals, water and wastewater treatment, and telecommunications (including towers, wireless, landline and satellites)

 AWARDS & RECOGNITION

-Ranked Band 1: Projects & Energy (13th consecutive year)
+Ranked Band 1: Projects & Energy (16th consecutive year)

-Chambers Global 2018
+Chambers Global 2021